 Mini-Forest Project in Rochester

-On May 3, 2025, a 1,000 sq ft forest will be planted in Rochester.
-This project is a collaboration of the City of Rochester's DPW, Parks Department, City Beautiful Commission, and Rochester Pollinators.
-Our generous sponsors, The Community Foundation of Greater Rochester and First State Bank, have made this funding possible through their grant funding opportunities.
+This project collaborates with the City of Rochester's DPW, Parks Department, City Beautiful Commission, Rochester Tree Committee and Rochester Pollinators.
+Our generous sponsors, The Community Foundation of Greater Rochester and First State Bank, have made this funding possible through their grant opportunities.
+We would like to thank our ribbon-cutting day partner, Rochester Regional Chamber of Commerce.

-The Rochester Mini-forest will be planted in a vacant grassy area near the Department of Public Works (DPW) and the Community Garden space near Wilcox and Woodward.
-It will be an excellent way to reclaim vacant land for ecological restoration, and it'll be exciting to watch this little forest grow!
+The Rochester Mini-forest was planted in a vacant lot that was previously a garbage dump on the edge of the city in a grassy area near the Department of Public Works (DPW) and the Community Garden space, located near Wilcox and Woodward.
+It will be an excellent way to reclaim vacant land for ecological restoration, and watching this little forest grow will be exciting!

 The 1,000 sq ft plot will be densely planted with 290 diverse native species of canopy trees, understory trees, and shrubs, providing habitats for countless creatures, including native pollinators!
-Many plants that will go in are identified as larval hosts or will offer nectar when they flower in spring.
+Many plants that will be planted are identified as larval hosts or will offer nectar when they bloom in the spring.
 A path and a few benches for people to enjoy are also part of the design.

 Link to a video that tells about mini-forests and the Rochester Mini-Forest. https://www.youtube.com/watch?v=_TaZugobqCM&t=3001s